AaronBeaudoin/steady-viewport/README.md

 ## Features

-- Adds two CSS variables `--vw` and `--vh` which you can use as a simple replacement for `100vw` and `100vh`, avoiding the mobile URL navigation bar and desktop scrollbar issues described above. 🔥
+- Adds two CSS variables `--vw` and `--vh` which you can use as a simple replacement for `100vw` and `100vh`, avoiding the mobile address bar and desktop scrollbar issues described above. 🔥

 - Optionally adds three more CSS variables `--ph` (page height), `--th` (top height), and `--bh` (bottom height), which you can use to easily size elements based on the height of the viewport minus some other arbitrary "top" or "bottom" elements. 📐